marinka03/PhoneBook/README.md

 ## Review
 PhoneBook is a web application designed to search, create and delete contacts from the phone book.
 ## Main components
+### Header
-### Header: visible on all pages, contains the "Contacts" page for authorized users and the logout function.
+Header: visible on all pages, contains the "Contacts" page for authorized users and the logout function.

 ## User flow
 Unauthorized users: have access to the Home, registration and login pages.
 Authorized users: can access the "Contacts" page.